Laurence Street

 Sir Laurence Whistler Street, AC, KCMG, KStJ, QC (3 July 1926 – 21 June 2018) was an Australian judge.
-He was the 14th Chief Justice of the Supreme Court of New South Wales and Lieutenant-Governor of New South Wales.
-He was the third generation of the Street family to serve in these viceregal offices and the youngest since 1844.
-Street fought in World War II and became a commander in the Royal Australian Navy Reserve and an honorary colonel in the Australian Army Reserve.
+He served as the 14th Chief Justice of the Supreme Court of New South Wales and Lieutenant-Governor of New South Wales.
+He was the third generation of the Street family to serve in these viceregal offices, and the youngest since 1844.
+Street fought in World War II, and he became a commander of the Royal Australian Navy Reserve, and an honorary colonel of the Australian Army Reserve.

-Following his retirement from the bench, Street became the chairman of Fairfax Media and a director of Banca Monte dei Paschi di Siena, the oldest bank in the world.
+Following his retirement from the bench, Street became the chairman of Fairfax Media and a director of Banca Monte dei Paschi di Siena.
 He chaired the integration of protocols between the Australian Federal Police and the Australian Security Intelligence Organisation, and he chaired naval warship acquisitions.
 He pioneered alternative dispute resolution, worked prolifically in mediation, and he ascertained the return to Australia of the remains of 17 Indigenous Australians from the National History Museum in London, the first such mediation.

-Background
+Early years

 Street was born in Sydney, New South Wales, Australia.
-He was the son of Australian judge Sir Kenneth Whistler Street and Jessie Mary Grey Street (née Lillingston).
+He was the son of Lieutenant Colonel Sir Kenneth Whistler Street and Jessie Mary Grey (née Lillingston), Lady Street, who served as Australia's first female delegate to the United Nations, and as the first Vice President of the United Nations Commission on the Status of Women.
+His mother Jessie was the daughter of Charles Alfred Gordon Lillingston, JP, an Imperial Civil Service officer, and Mabel Harriet Ogilvie, the daughter of Australian politician Edward David Stuart Ogilvie and Theodosia de Burgh.
 He was the grandson of Australian judge Sir Philip Whistler Street, and the great-grandson of Australian politician John Street.
-Both his father and grandfather were Chief Justices of the Supreme Court of New South Wales and Lieutenant-Governors of New South Wales before him.
-His mother Jessie was Australia's first female delegate to the United Nations, and the first Vice President of the United Nations Commission on the Status of Women, and the daughter of Charles Alfred Gordon Lillingston, JP, an Imperial Civil Service officer, and Mabel Harriet Ogilvie, the daughter of Australian politician Edward David Stuart Ogilvie and Theodosia de Burgh.
+His father and his grandfather each served as Chief Justice of the Supreme Court of New South Wales and Lieutenant-Governor of New South Wales before him.

 He attended the Cranbrook School.
 At the age of 17, he joined the Royal Australian Navy and was deployed to fight in the Second World War.
-Returning from the war, he graduated from Sydney Law School.
+After returning from the war, he graduated from Sydney Law School.